platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ## Storage Engine

-We recommend using the InnoDB storage engine wherever possible.
+It's best to the InnoDB storage engine wherever possible.
-MyISAM is only properly supported in Grid environments.
+MyISAM is only properly supported in non-Dedicated environments.
-In dedicated cluster environments there is no replication of MyISAM tables.
+In Dedicated environments, there is no replication of MyISAM tables.

-If MyISAM tables have been inadvertently created or imported in a dedicated environment (if you see `ENGINE=MyISAM` in the response to `SHOW CREATE TABLE <existing_table>`), convert them to use the InnoDB storage engine as follows:
+If MyISAM tables have been inadvertently created or imported in a Dedicated environment (if you see `ENGINE=MyISAM` in the response to `SHOW CREATE TABLE <existing_table>`), convert them to use the InnoDB storage engine as follows: